kloudlite/kloudlite/README.md

 If you've found a vulnerability or a potential vulnerability in the Kloudlite server, please let us know at support@kloudlite.io.

 ## License
-Unless otherwise noted, the Kloudlite source files are distributed under the Apache Version 2.0 license found in the LICENSE file.
+Unless otherwise noted, the Kloudlite source files are distributed under the AGPL Version 2.0 license found in the LICENSE file.